burned-salmon/deploy-to-neocities-template/README.md

 1. Make your own repository with this one as your template
 2. Name it something, I used my Neocities username
 3. Go to your project's Settings
+4. Look for the Security section on the left side
+5. Click `Secrets and variables`
-4. Click Secrets
+6. Click `Actions`
-5. Click `New repository secret`
+7. Click the green button that says `New repository secret`
-6. Name it `NEOCITIES_API_TOKEN`
+8. Name it `NEOCITIES_API_TOKEN`
-7. Add your API token as the content of the secret (get it by going to https://neocities.org/settings/YOURUSERNAME#api_key)
+9. Add your API token as the content of the secret (get it by going to https://neocities.org/settings/YOURUSERNAME#api_key)
-8. Upload your site's contents to your /public/ folder
+10. Upload your site's contents to your /public/ folder

 Now, whenever you add or change something to your repository's "main" branch, it'll upload the changed stuff to your Neocities page!
 Once it's working, if you want to be able to delete files on your site from your repository, go to your `neocities.yml` file at `/.github/workflows/neocities.yml` and change `cleanup: false` to `cleanup: true`.